-Bayshore Property (Segment 1 South of tunnels) - The parties have reached a final agreement on price and construction is underway using permits issued by the owner, pending completion of the transaction.
+- Bayshore Property (Segment 1 South of tunnels) The parties have reached a final agreement on price and construction is underway using permits issued by the owner, pending completion of the transaction.
 The JPB reports that it has addressed the owner's comments and provided copies for the owner's review.
-The JPB will be requesting the FTA's concurrence on the transaction in the near future.

-- Staff continues to review electrical safety zones (ESZs) for potential changes due to OCS pole relocations. - Staff continues to work with PCEP's internal signal team and BBII signal team to determine potential Real Estate interests.
+The JPB will be requesting the FTA's concurrence on the transaction in the near future. - Staff continues to review electrical safety zones (ESZs) for potential changes due to OCS pole relocations. - Staff continues to work with PCEP's internal signal team and BBII's signal team to identify the need for potential new Real Estate interests.